pialuna/voice-cms/README.md

 * **Jovo Plugin**: Integrate CMS content with apps built with the Jovo Framework

 This repository consists of the following elements:
 * `api`: API that handles database calls and structures data.
-Built with Express.
+Built with Express.js.
 * `client`: The CMS frontend.
 Built with Vue.js and Element UI.

 The plugin for the Jovo Framework can be found here: [pialuna/jovo-plugin-voicecms](https://github.com/pialuna/jovo-plugin-voicecms).

+A sample Jovo app, that uses the VoiceCMS Plugin can be found here: [/pialuna/jovo-sample-app-voicecms](https://github.com/pialuna/jovo-sample-app-voicecms).

 ## Setup